-Camp Meds Is All About Your Kids Camp Medical Technician: Who Are They?
+What’s Most Important is the Summer Camp Medical Technician: Who Are They?
 And Can They Ensure Your Kids Safety?

 Some Handy Contents

 During my backcountry guiding days, I was always the medical expertise of the hiking group.
 Having maintained a Wilderness First Responder certification for many years, I had a number of mental processes drilled into my muscle memory.

 Then I had a short seasonal stint as a Camp Medical Technician years ago.
 I consider myself quite adaptable, and able to maintain a calm head in the worst of outdoor circumstances.
 I thought I could just jump into this role.

-One word can sum up that experience for me, overwhelming.
-This particular camp role is hands down the most mentally taxing of all the positions at camp.
+The Camp Medical Technician is hands down the most mentally taxing of all the positions at camp.
 And due to the volume of kids, much tougher than any of my past backcountry medical roles.

 The average week had around 60 to 80 daily dosages to manage, organize, administer, and record.
 As well as several allergy concerns that would require light monitoring.
 This was actually the easy part of the camp sessions, as eventually, it becomes a matter of auto-pilot with the right organization and process.

-That and the neverending struggle to find a consistent sleep schedule all proved mentally exhausting on a level that was surprising to me at the time.
-I never knew before just how much was demanded of this highly important role at kids camps.
+That and the never-ending struggle to find a consistent sleep schedule all proved mentally exhausting on a level that was surprising to me at the time.
+I never knew before just how much was demanded of this highly important role.

 The Camp Medical Technician is the Most Important Person in Ensuring Your Kids Safety at Camp and Handling All of Their Camp Meds.

 It is important to know how the camp defines its medical staff and their expectations of them.
-If they say they have a camp nurse, then this should be a practicing nurse with a current RN license and working experience.
+If the camp claims to have a camp nurse, then this should be a practicing nurse with a current RN license and working experience.

 A Wilderness First Aid is technically an acceptable qualification, but keep in mind that they will have little experience in dealing with this volume of kids.
 An active EMT or an experienced pharmacist are far better options.

-If two weeks out, the camp cannot provide you with the exact details of the Camp Medical Technician, this should raise red flags.
+If two weeks out, the camp cannot provide you with the exact details of the Summer Camp Medical Technician, this should raise red flags.

 Keep in mind that it is not always the counselors job to remember this schedule.
 The counselors are expected to know which of their kids require meds and those that are carrying their own with express parental permission.

-This is not an option for outdoor science school.
+This is not an option for Outdoor Science School.
 Those questions should be referred to the kids classroom teachers.
 They will collect the campers meds and pass them on up at camp.

 Proper Camp Medical Technician Qualifications: